bvavala/private-data-objects/docs/usage.md

 | `sservice` | state storage service associated with an enclave service | [`sservice.toml`](../build/opt/pdo/templates/sservice.toml) |
 | `pdo-shell` | the PDO client shell for creating contracts and invoking methods | [`pcontract.toml`](../build/opt/pdo/templates/pcontract.toml) |

-For simplicity in installation, the file `enclave.toml` in the `${PDO_HOME}/etc` directory contains the configuration for the accessing the Intel Attestation Service.

 In addition, most provided `pdo-shell` scripts use the service configuration information found in [`${PDO_HOME}/etc/site.psh`](../build/opt/pdo/templates/site.psh).